In video classes teachers parse clues to student wellbeing

 The Beau Biden Foundation in Delaware developed new training to help educators adjust to the two-dimensional, thumbnail view, emphasizing “the totality of the observations or circumstances,” program director Claudine Wiant said.

-“There may be a resonable explanation or there may be something that’s easy to dismiss” on its own, she said, but merits a call in the context of behavioral clues or comments.
+“There may be a reasonable explanation or there may be something that’s easy to dismiss” on its own, she said, but merits a call in the context of behavioral clues or comments.

 She pointed to the case of a first- or second-grade student who was in the dark during video classes.

-Note: This story was first published on October 22, 2020.
-It was updated on October 23, 2020 to remove extraneous words and to correct the name of a Florida county where a mother was fatally shot in front of her children.
-It was Martin County, not Warfield County.